factorhouse/kpow-helm-charts/README.md

 * SSL Truststores

 How you provide these files is down to user preference, we are not able to provide any support or instruction in this regard.

+You may find the Kubernetes documentation on [injecting data into applications](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#create-a-pod-that-has-access-to-the-secret-data-through-a-volume) useful.

 ### Kpow Memory and CPU Requirements